 Should you stay here?

 Sure.
 If you don’t mind being charged $400 a night for a tiny/cosy cabin in the 9th floor.
-Internet is free if you can live with slower speeds, (512 kB/s was actually quite alright).
+Internet is free if you can live with slower speeds.
 Breakfast was not included in my deal but as long as the dollar is nice to us not from the area, why not?
 Also, you should keep in mind that rooms facing east may offer less privacy than you’d be comfortable with.
 The doorman at nearby biker bar Hogs & Heifers has spotted various sex activities in the windows: ”I’ve seen women in the classic cop ‘up against the wall’ pose, only up against the window, while their man is behind them.
 Lights on so all can see.”
 That could either help to spice up your stay – or you may request a room facing the Hudson River.

 848 Washington Street, (corner West 13th St.)